 Often people on forums will say “this is a 2-hour job” or so forth.
 Never!!

-One thing that saps people’s confidence (mine, anyway) is when they run out of time.
+One thing that saps people’s confidence (mine, anyway) is running out of time.
 You think “This should have been finished already!”.
-You want to go for a ride but can’t because your bike is in pieces.
+Then you want to go for a ride but can’t because your bike is in pieces.

 Generally, I double the time estimates people give for tasks.
-In the beginning I’d assume everything will take 3-4 times as long, and there’s a strong risk there’ll be a delay of a week or more mid-job as you have to go find specific parts or tools that you didn’t know you needed.
+In the beginning, I would assume everything will take 3-4 times as long, and that there is a strong risk there’ll be a delay of a week or more mid-job as you have to go find specific parts or tools that you didn’t know you needed.

-So give yourself a lot of time, expect the unexpected, and make sure you have an alternative form of transport — and any job is feasible.
+So give yourself a lot of time, expect the unexpected, and make sure you have an alternative form of transport.
+With those precautions, any job is feasible.